 The money is in the list.

-Being able to contact your customer base by sending out an email is a very powerful CRM tool.
+Being able to contact your customer base by sending out an email is a potent CRM tool.